Educator

 You will always receive handouts and handbooks for each training so that you can refer back to what was said, look into the referenced used, that also allow you to be fully precent during the training.

-Our ability to care for another relies on our understanding and curiosity of one’s life.
+Our ability to care for another relies on our understanding and the curiosity of one’s life.

 Grow in Community